Raccoon River Conference: History

 The Raccoon River Conference was originally a small school conference.
 The conference's founding members were Bondurant–Farrar, Norwalk, Madrid, Woodward-Granger, Interstate 35, Waukee, Dallas Center-Grimes, and Adel–De Soto.
 When schools on the outer regions of the Des Moines metro began to experience significant growth, Bondurant–Farrar and Ogden decided to leave for the smaller Heart of Iowa Conference, and I-35 joined the Pride of Iowa Conference.
 Woodward-Granger soon followed, moving to the HOI conference.
 This flurry of change saw the league reform itself.
 By 1998, there were 14 members in the conference, competing in two divisions.
 The league then consisted of A-D-M, Ballard, Carlisle, Carroll, Dallas Center-Grimes, Jefferson–Scranton, Nevada, North Polk, Perry, Prairie City-Monroe, Saydel, Waukee, West Central Valley, and Winterset.
 Over the next two years, North Polk, Prairie City-Monroe, Waukee, and W.C.
 Valley all joined different conferences, leaving the league with ten teams.
 In 2007, Jefferson–Scranton left for the Heart of Iowa Conference.
 Nevada followed them there in 2009, the same year Boone joined the league.

 Bondurant–Farrar rejoined the Raccoon River Conference in the 2011–12 school year.
 Dallas Center-Grimes, one of the league's founding members, left for the Little Hawkeye Conference in 2013.

 Gilbert and North Polk both joined for the 2020–21 school year.
 They left their former conference, the Heart of Iowa Conference.

+On September 15, 2025, the Carroll Community School Board unanimously voted to accept an invitation to join the Hawkeye 10 conference effective the 2026-2027 school year.

+On December 16, 2025, the Pella School Board unanimously voted to join the Raccoon River Conference, replacing the departing Carroll Tigers.
+They will join for the 2027-2028 school year, after departing the Little Hawkeye Conference.
+Pella has an enrollment of 609 BEDS for the 2025-2026 school year.

+On December 19, 2025, the Van Meter school board officially approved a move to the Raccoon River Conference for the 2027-2028 school year.